retaildevcrews/loderunner/src/LodeRunner.UI/README.md

-# RelayRunner
+# LodeRunner.UI

-RelayRunner is intended to facility testing in controlled environments by adding the capability to update load test configs without restarting load clients.
+LodeRunner.UI is intended to facility testing in controlled environments by adding the capability to update load test configs without restarting load clients.

-## Client Application Scripts
+## UI Application Scripts

 In the project directory, you can run: